Hilmarch27/april/README.md

 logger.info('This is an info message');
 logger.success('Operation completed');

+// Set environment (optional, as it auto-detects from NODE_ENV) logger.setEnvironment('development');

 // Configure globally

 logger.configure({
   // Default levels for all environments
   enabledLevels: ['info', 'error'],